utnet-org/utility/docs/architecture/gas/parameter_definition.md

 For a first draft, the exact gas value used in the parameter is not crucial.
 Make sure the right set of parameters exists and try to set a number that roughly makes sense.
-This should be enough to enable discussions on the NEP around the feasibility and usefulness of the proposed feature.
+This should be enough to enable discussions on the UIP around the feasibility and usefulness of the proposed feature.
 If you are not sure, a good rule of thumb is 0.1 Tgas for each disk operation and at least 1 Tgas for each ms of CPU time.
 Then round it up generously.